-Boarding Schools in Gary, IN
+Boarding Schools for Boys from Gary, IN

 WinGate Wilderness Therapy is a top wilderness program helping troubled teens from Gary, IN, struggling with substance abuse and addiction.
 Without the interruptions and distractions of a traditional setting or Boarding School, therapeutic treatment in the wilderness has both a greater impact and chance for lasting change.